 1974's Inn Of the Damned is a Western horror, set in the Australian 1800s rather than the American.
-You get a lot of shifting tones each act like you did in Lady Stay Dead, this time switching between a classical-style western and a horror almost like they're two different films with the same characters.
+You get a lot of shifting tones for each act, like you did in Lady Stay Dead, this time switching between a classical-style western and a horror almost like they're two different films with the same characters.
 The plot, however, very cleverly interweaves them.
 Australian troopers are having a hard time keeping the peace, so they bring in an American bounty hunter (played by American actor Alex Cord) to play a little tougher with the locals.
 But none of them suspect that the bulk of their unsolved murders might be taking place at a quiet, little out of the way inn run by Dame Judith Anderson, who's hiding a whole collection of dark secrets.

-So yeah, this film goes rather deftly from quiet suspense in a dark old house to high riding action with horse and stage coaches racing through some really impressive locations.
+So yeah, this film goes rather deftly from quiet suspense in a dark old house to high riding action with horses and stage coaches racing through some really impressive locations.
 If you're looking for lots of blood and Grand Guignol kills, this probably isn't the film for you... although there are one or two nice payoff scenes towards the end.
 The soundtrack is also a bit clunky, especially when it plays overly comic music over scenes that are actually being played more naturally.
 Some cinematic influences are also pretty heavy-handed and the last five to ten minutes lose all sense of pace.
-But it's a good story (possibly based in part on the infamous Bender family of Kansas?), well acted and the production values are really high for such an apparently low budget film.
+But it's a good story (possibly based in part on the infamous Bender family of Kansas), well acted and the production values are really high for such an apparently low budget film.
 I liked this film even more the second time I watched it than the first, which is a very good sign particularly for a horror film.

 Sorry, Intruder, it looks like somebody did it first! |